Angiosarcoma of the head and face skin C44.-

 This section has been translated automatically.

-In the case of non-resectable findings, there is good experience with pegylated liposomal doxorubicin and paclitaxel (Taxol).
-As a rule of thumb, about 25% of patients respond to doxorubicin-based regimens (50 mg/m2 every 28 days), with the additional administration of ifosfamide achieving a trend improvement, although with a considerable increase in toxicity.
+For non-resectable findings, there is good experience with pegylated liposomal doxorubicin and paclitaxel (Taxol).
+As a rule of thumb, around 25% of patients respond to doxorubicin-based regimens (50 mg/m2 every 28 days), with the additional administration of ifosfamide achieving a trend improvement, albeit with a significant increase in toxicity.

 In a large retrospective analysis (125 patients), the combination of liposomal doxorubicin and paclitaxel was found to be relatively effective, as was the combination of doxorubicin and ifosfamide.